-After you finish your test run, choose End Test.
+Make sure you mark each step Pass or Fail as soon as you have completed it, and choose End Test when you’ve completed the last step.
 This makes sure the recording assigns your actions to the correct steps.

-Open the editing panel at the bottom of the test runner.
+Open the editing panel at the bottom of test runner.
 You can delete actions there:

 Alternatively, you can run the test again and choose Overwrite action recording.

-If you come to a sequence of shared steps, you might have already recorded them in an earlier test case.
-You can either keep the earlier recording or record them now, like this:
+If you come to a sequence of shared steps, you might already have recorded them as part of an earlier test case.
+You can either keep an earlier recording or record them now:

 You have to indicate when you finish recording the shared steps:

-If a test step requires a parameter value that you must type as text, that text is recognized and bound into the recording.
-When you play the recording back with other parameter values, the new values are used instead.
+If the parameter specifies text that you have to type as a step in the test, then it will be recognized and bound into the recording.
+When the recording is played back with another set of parameter values, the new value will be entered instead.

 Select your test and run it.
-Don't select the overwrite option in the Start Test dialog box.
+Don’t check the overwrite option in the Start Test dialog.

 You can play the whole test, or play individual steps.
-The test runner will replay the keystrokes and mouse actions that you recorded.
+Test Runner will replay the keystrokes and gestures that you recorded.

-You have to check the result of each step.
-The recording doesn't check the outputs.
+You have to verify the result of each step.
+The recording doesn’t verify the outputs.

 Q: Can I record a test in one test plan and play it back in another?